Physical Therapy For Degenerative Disc Disease

 Why Is Degenerative Disc Disease Being Phased Out?

-Modern research is beginning to suggest that a degenerative disc disease isn’t as useful as we once thought.
+Like we previously mentioned, modern research is beginning to suggest that a degenerative disc disease diagnosis isn’t as useful as we once thought.

-They found that most people, regardless of whether they were having pain or not, had what was interpreted as degenerative disc disease on imaging.
+They found that most people, regardless of whether they were having pain or not, showed some evidence of degenerative disc disease.

 But posture, movement patterns, form with exercise, ergonomics, and imbalances or asymmetries may play more of a role in chronic back pain.